musasesay/cpp11/_posts/section2/2014-07-18-user_defined_types.md

 }
 ```

-* whenever we define a function, we should consider what its *precondition*s are
+* whenever we define a function, we should consider what its *precondition* is
   and if feasible test them

-* *invariant* is an analogy of function's precondition but for class: it is
+* an *invariant* is an analogy of function's precondition but for a class: it is
   something that is assumed about class; constructor should establish invariant
   while member functions should maintain the invariant

+* exceptions report run time errors

+* use `static_assert(condition, message)` to check conditions at compile time
+  and report errors through compiler (these are called *assertions* ); condition
+  is any `constexpr`